 If your planned maintenance percentage is less than 85%, it means that you are spending at least 15% of your time on reactive maintenance.
 In other words, your maintenance technicians spend 15% of their time fixing faults that could have been prevented.
 Read our article on how to create a maintenance plan to learn how you can avoid this.

 If your company already has a preventive maintenance plan, it is the Preventive Maintenance Compliance (PMC) that tells us if your preventive maintenance plan is efficient or still needs some adjustments.

 It is calculated by dividing the number of tasks performed by the number of planned tasks and multiplying it by 100.
-Often times, the most difficult thing is knowing exactly what was performed, but we trust you know by now that a Maintenance Management Software (CMMS) is a maintenance manager’s dearest friend.
+Often times, the most difficult thing is knowing exactly what was performed, but we trust you know by now that an Intelligent Maintenance Management Platform is a maintenance manager’s dearest friend.
 Here’s the formula for PMC.